CalebK33/PyRend/docs/index.rst

 PyRend is only supported for Windows 10 and 11 operating systems.
 Attemping to run PyRend scripts on MacOS, Linux or an older version of Windows may have unexpected results.

 NOTE: PyRend is NOT a malware module.
-It was not intended for malicious use and I do not support/endorse the creation and distribution of malicious software created using it.
+It is not intended for malicious use and I do not support/endorse the creation and distribution of malicious software created using it.

 Getting Started
 ===============